DHTMLX/docs-suite/docs/sidebar/features.md

 ## How to work with Sidebar

-In this section you may study how to expand or collapse a Sidebar, how to disable and enable, hide and show Sidebar controls, how to add new controls or remove them, how to work with selection functionality, and more.
+In this section you may study how to expand or collapse a Sidebar, how to disable and enable, hide and show Sidebar controls.

 ### How to collapse and expand Sidebar